Home » Plastic Surgery Procedures and Treatments for the Breast » Breast Lift (Mastopexy)

 Breasts that have sagged can be lifted to recreate that “perky” look, by removing the excess skin and repositioning the breast volume higher on the chest wall.
 Reshaping and tightening of the breast occurs in the process creating a more youthful looking breast.
 If the areola (the pigmented skin around the nipple) has enlarged with time and you would like it to be reduced, that can easily be done with a lift.

 An initial consultation is set-up where we will discuss the breast lift procedure and to decide whether you are a good candidate for the surgery.
-Your medical history is reviewed and you will be asked to see your medical doctor for a physical check-up and a few labs to make sure you can undergo the surgery safely.
+Your medical history is reviewed, and you will be asked to see your medical doctor for a physical check-up and a few labs to make sure you can undergo the surgery safely.
 You are given the opportunity to be seen by your own doctor to give the green light for surgery.
-You are asked to stop smoking, if you are a smoker, two weeks before and two weeks after surgery, for the surgery to be performed safely, and for you to have optimal results.
+You are asked to stop medications that cause bleeding, such as aspirin, or aspirin-like products (Motrin or Ibuprofen), a week before this procedure.
+You are asked to stop smoking two weeks before and two weeks after surgery, for the surgery to be performed safely, and for you to have optimal results.
 You are given the opportunity to talk to patients who have had the same surgery you are considering.
 We will see you shortly after the surgery (in a day or two usually).
 You are seen regularly after your surgery.
 You are always welcome to come back for follow-up, even years after your surgery, free of charge.

 The breast lift scar undoubtedly causes a lot of women who seek this operation some anxiety, and that is understandable.
 The location of the scar will depend on the degree of breast sagging, and therefore how much skin needs to be excised.